 Other Permanent Life Insurance

-MetLife offers several types of permanent life insurance policies with flexibility and guaranteed lifetime protection to help meet your needs.
+MetLife offers several types of permanent life insurance policies with flexibility and guaranteed long term protection to help meet your needs.

 Universal Life Insurance

-- Guaranteed Protection lets you choose the length of the protection guarantee and the premium payment schedule up front-both are then guaranteed not to change so long as the premiums are paid as planned.1
+- Guaranteed Protection lets you choose, within limits, the length of the protection guarantee and the premium payment schedule up front — both are then guaranteed not to change so long as the premiums are paid as planned.1

 Variable Universal Life Insurance